mittalshivansh/MacEnvironmentDotFiles/README.md

 - Update the macOS defaults script whenever you change any application default settings.
 - Regularly update brew packages when installing or uninstalling applications.

-## This might not be valid anymore in new versions (to be checked and confirmed)
+## This issue of autoupdate might not be valid anymore in new versions (to be checked and confirmed)

+- This attribute is added so that it can ask for user confirmation the first time the downloaded program is run, to help stop malware.

 ### Disable System Integrity Protection to run below command related to quarantine flag
 - Boot into Recovery Mode by restarting your Mac and holding down Command + R until the Apple logo appears.